lilfetz22/NCRainfallPredictions_CAP1/scripts/README.md

         7. Select a mirror to download your packages from.
 Any option in the list will do, I choose an USA host usually *.edu.
         8. You’ll then be provided with a list of packages which you can download.
 Don’t select anything, just click “Next”.
 Doing so will result in the default applications being installed.
         9. When asking if you want to install dependencies, leave everything as their defaults and click “Next”.
 This will install everything you need to get Cygwin up and running.
         10. Upon completion with no errors, you can now use Ansible through Cygwin.
+You can now close (`exit`)the Powershell window since Administrative privileges is not required to run build or deploy scripts.

         &nbsp;
         **Note: You may access Cygwin inside of PowerShell with the following:**